grimme-lab/qc2-teaching/doc/prog-scf.rst

 Here, the exception to the rule is quite common in our field of research and usually offers a unique competitive edge.

-For writing your Hartree-Fock program you do not have to bother with this choice, because we already made it for you by providing the implementation for integrals over Gaussian-type basis functions.
+For writing your Hartree-Fock program, you do not have to bother with this choice, because we already made it for you by providing the implementation for integrals over Gaussian-type basis functions.
 We will limit you here to spherical basis functions only, so you can concentrate on coding the self-consistent field procedure and do not have to worry about mapping shells to orbitals to basis functions to primitives.
+However, you require a mapping from basis functions to atoms, i.e., which basis function belongs to which atom.

 We will start with the input for the dihydrogen molecule in a minimal basis set.
 With the input format we provide, the geometrical structure of the system